-The following testimonials have been freely provided by researchers working in Terra or its earlier incarnation, FireCloud, who share their perspective on how specific features of the platform enabled their work.
+The following testimonials have been freely provided by researchers working in Terra or its earlier incarnation, FireCloud.
+Read on to see how how specific features of the platform enabled their work.

 Clinical and Translational Epidemiology Unit, Mongan Institute

 I have been involved in efforts to link rare non-coding variants to complex diseases since 2011.
 In the early days, we performed our analysis with whole genome sequence data on our local cluster.
 The Precision Medicine Initiative made large-scale WGS in epidemiological cohorts available and it became clear that retrieving, storing and analyzing these massive data files would be problematic.
 Another challenge was the collaborative model that our funding agencies were encouraging — we have collaborators at many other institutions with whom we wanted to share resources, code and analysis results.

 We found that FireCloud provided an optimized solution to our challenges.
 We had to learn a new iterative style of workflow development (involving Cromwell, WDL and docker in addition to FireCloud itself), but as soon as we had our development cycle in place, we were able to develop and deploy our analysis workflows with the engagement and assistance from our collaborators.
 The platform provides a model for our work to be open-source, with excellent tools to manage user access and cloud computing costs.
 The development team has been extremely responsive to the needs of the research community with a series of enhancements that have enabled us to perform more sophisticated analyses.
 I'm excited to start taking advantage of the further improvements in Terra.

 Effective collaborating, and working towards fully reproducible science

 Centre for bioinformatics and integrative biology